M-Moein-M/text-dataset-deduplication/README.md

 ```

-2. The _deduplication threshold_ is used as follows.
-If the ration of [[duplicated regions in a text]]/[[total legnth]] is higher or equal to the threshold, the entry is dropped.
+2. The _deduplication threshold_ (the one that is passed to the script when you execute it) is used as follows.
+If the ration of [duplicated regions in a text]/[total legnth of the text] is higher or equal to the threshold, the entry is dropped.

 ### My use case:
 I was trying to clean a dataset of text chunks to fine-tune an LLM.